 (d) With an increase in the temperature of the black body, the maxima of the curves shift towards shorter wavelengths.

-From the study of the energy distribution of black body radiation discussed as above, it was established experimentally that the wavelength (lm) corresponding to the maximum intensity of emission decreases inversely with the increase in the temperature of the black body. i.e.
+From the study of the energy distribution of black body radiation, as discussed above, it was established experimentally that the wavelength (λm) corresponding to the maximum intensity of emission decreases inversely with the increase in the temperature of the black body, i.e.,

 This is called Wien’s displacement law.

 Sol.
-Since a =1, the sun can be assumed to be emitting as a black body
+Since a =1, the Sun can be assumed to be emitting a black body.

 Applications of Radiation

-- Radiation and radioactive substances are often used in the medical field for diagnosis, treatment, and research.
-For example, X-rays.
-Radiation therapy is also used for cancer treatment.
+- Radiation and radioactive substances are often used in the medical field for diagnosis, treatment and research.
+For example, X-rays and radiation therapy is used for cancer treatment.

 - Electromagnetic radiation is used in almost all modern forms of communication systems.

 On the other hand, radiation also has some harmful effects on living beings.
-They can cause burns or in serious cases cancer or genetic damages.
+They can cause burns or, in more serious cases, cancer or genetic damage.
 Radioactive waves are carcinogenic to humans.